-Under the ALO-II project, IRB did not provide any incentive or grant or hardware support to beneficiaries to construct sanitary latrines.
+Under the ALO-II project, IRB did not provide any incentive or grant hardware support beneficiaries to construct sanitary latrines.
 The project's focus was more on creating awareness among the beneficiaries to stop open defecation.
 The documentation study observed that all respondents are accessing toilets/latrines across all project locations.
 Among them, 22% are using sanitary latrines, 62% using pukka latrines and 71% are accessing kacha latrines.
 Looking at the baseline (5.4%) and mid-term